 Is Hair Biodegradable?

-Every variety of human hair is also biodegradable, ranging from varied shapes and textures to different lengths and thicknesses.
+Various human hair is also biodegradable, ranging from varied shapes and textures to different lengths and thicknesses.
 The majority of these will biodegrade when exposed to the proper conditions.

-Despite the fact that it is biodegradable, it may cause blockage in the ocean and waterways since the decomposing rate of hair is prolonged.
+Even though it is biodegradable, it may cause blockage in the ocean and waterways since the decomposing rate of hair is prolonged.
+As a result, efficient waste management is required before the garbage becomes something beneficial to the environment.

 See Related: Best Eco-Friendly Backpacks